Treatments and therapies for Down Syndrome

 Children with Down syndrome can learn to participate in physical exercise activities like other children despite these delays.

 Early, continuous speech and language interventions to encourage meaningful language and improve speech are particularly helpful.

 With support and treatments, many people with Down Syndrome live joyful and productive lives.
 Alternatives can range from early intervention and physical therapy to assistive devices.

-Early intervention is a systematic program of therapy, exercises, and activities intended to address developmental delays that may be experienced by children with Down Syndrome.
+Early intervention is a systematic program of therapy, exercises, and activities intended to address developmental delays that children with Down Syndrome may experience.

 Early intervention includes: